The Maid (2005 film)

 The film broke the box office record in Singapore for the horror genre, making S$700,000 on its opening weekend.

 It won the European Fantastic Film Festival Federation (EFFFF) Asian Film Award at the 10th Puchon International Fantastic Film Festival (PiFan).
 The EFFFF Asian Film Award is a prize awarded to the best Asian film of the year by the federation, of which PiFan is a supporting member.

 It starred Alessandra de Rossi, Hong Huifang, Benny Soh, Guan Zhenwei and Chen Shucheng.
-Ending.
-In the final scene Rosa arrives at the airport due to as she is finally going back to her hometown in the Philippines she then brings along the urn which contains esthers ashes as she is seen walking in the airport the Teo family spirit watches her walk in beyond the doors.

 Plot

 The Chinese believe that during the Seventh Month, the gates of hell are open and the spirits of the dead are allowed to roam the world freely for a month.
 Hailing from a small village in the Philippines, 18-year-old Rosa arrives in Singapore on the first day of the Seventh Month to work as a domestic maid.
 She urgently needs money to save her younger brother who is ill back home.
 Her employers, the elderly Mr and Mrs Teo, appear kindhearted and sympathetic.
 Their intellectually disabled son, Ah Soon, also takes to Rosa immediately.

 Between cleaning house and helping the Teos out at their Teochew opera workplace, things start going seriously amiss.
 Rosa glimpses strange apparitions at night and also has vivid nightmares.
 A boy is killed in an unsafe traffic crossing in front of their house and haunts her during that night's opera.
 She finds out about Esther, a Filipina maid who worked for the Teos two years before she came.
 Esther apparently had the same good relationship with Ah Soon as she does now.
 Rosa begins to suspect that something is fishy.

 While Rosa is exploring some of the shady areas of the house, she discovers the burnt corpse of Esther hidden in a concealed drum.
 Through a vision, Esther's ghost shows Rosa that Ah Soon raped Esther two years ago on the same day of the Seventh Month.
 When his parents witnessed the incident, they tried to prevent Esther from calling the police.
 Mr Teo beat her to the ground, bundled her up and poured oil all over her before setting her on fire, burning her to death.

-Frightened by the vision Rosa finally found out what happened to esther and attempts to escape.
+Frightened by the vision Rosa finally found out what happened to Esther and attempts to escape.
 Rosa tries to escape but Ah Soon stops her.
 She quickly finds out that Ah Soon is also a ghost when she tries to stab him, only to realise that he appears unharmed.
 It turns out that Ah Soon had committed suicide shortly after Esther's death.
 Instead of passing to the afterlife, he chose to return to the house to find Esther's ghost, whom he was in love with.